regolith-labs/steel/README.md

 ## API

-Steel offers a collection of simple macros for defining your contract API and the basic building blocks of your program.
+Steel offers a collection of simple macros for defining the interface and building blocks of your program.

 ### Accounts